Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 round
-You fill the mind of a creature you can see with horrid chittering, crowding the creature’s own thoughts out of its mind.
+You fill the mind of a creature you can see with horrid chittering, crowding the creature's own thoughts out of its mind.
 The creature must succeed on a WIS Save or be Dominated by you until the beginning of your next turn.
 A target that can see more of your allies than its own within 12 *(18m)* of it makes this Save with disadvantage.
 - **Classes**: Bard, Druid, Warlock
 *(Source: CS)*

-### The Queen’s Will
+### The Queen's Will
 *Level 1 Enchantment*
 - **Casting Time**: Reaction, which you take when you see a friendly creature within range miss with an attack or fail a Save.
 - **Range**: 12 *(18m)*